 Does Social Security Cover Retirees Only?

-No. Disability and survivor benefits are included in the program.
+No, as you just learned in the video above, disability and survivor benefits are included in the program.
 Contributions you make provide insurance in the event you become disabled; they also may cover your adult child if he or she becomes disabled before age 22.
-And, assuming you worked enough to qualify for retirement benefits, your spouse and children can receive Social Security Survivor benefits after you die.
+And, assuming you worked enough to qualify for retirement benefits, your spouse and children can receive Social Security survivor benefits after you die.

 Am I Eligible For Social Security?